ShueLee8226/FinalDoc/README.md

 Step 8:
 Almost done!
 Now that you have your test script ready you are ready to deploy your test page!
 At the like at the top put https://sootsplash.csci2461.com/~(your own user)/

+#### On login page
+Can be found in https://sootsplash.csci2461.com/~kml74123/

+The username is: linuxstar

+The Password is: password
+- It should take you back to the orginal link for linuxstar